 Wondering how to get rid of blackheads?
 Look no further, here at Exposed Skin Care we have all the answers, from DIY home remedies to popular “solutions” that can actually make blackheads worse.
 Blackheads are the most common type of acne, and the most persistent.
 Without consistent skin care, blackheads will keep coming back, no matter how many times you use those charcoal strips (more on those later!).
 Blackhead prevention is the most effective way to ensure your skin stays blackhead free, but you can’t prevent everything.
-That’s why we’ve compiled the best solutions for how to get rid of blackheads when they do pop up.
+That’s why we’ve compiled the best easy ways to get rid of blackheads when they do pop up.

 What Are Blackheads?